-When the Enterprise is a public company, disclosure of financial forecasts shall be made as circumstances occur requiring such disclosure pursuant to the Guidelines for Disclosure of Financial Forecasts Information by Public Companies.
+When the Non-life Enterprise is a public company, disclosure of financial forecasts shall be made as circumstances occur requiring such disclosure pursuant to the Guidelines for Disclosure of Financial Forecasts Information by Public Companies.

-Financial forecasts shall be bored on the resalts cirticipated under the operation plam and prepared in good faith by appropriate personnel, according to suitable basic assumptions and accounting principles.
+Financial forecasts shall be based on the results anticipated under the operating plan and prepared in good faith by appropriate personnel, based on suitable basic assumptions and accounting principles.

 Financial forecasts shall be prepared and expressed in accordance with the Guidelines for Disclosure of Financial Forecasts by Public Companies adopted by the Ministry of Finance Securities and Futures Commission and the Statement of Financial Accounting Standards No. 16.

-When a financial forecast contains errors that may be misleading or when changes in basic assumptions have a material effect on the financial forecast, the Enterprise shall correct or update the forecast within the period prescribed by the Guidelines for Disclosure of Financial Forecasts information by Public Companies, publicly announce the changes, and report them to the Ministry of Finance Securities and Futures Commission.
+When a financial forecast contains errors that may be misleading or when changes in basic assumptions have a material effect on the financial forecast, the Non-life Enterprise shall correct or update the forecast within the period prescribed by the Guidelines for Disclosure of Financial Forecasts Information by Public Companies, publicly announce the changes, and report them to the Ministry of Finance Securities and Futures Commission.

-Chapter IV Nature of Business and Other Disclosures

-Section 1: Nature of business
+Chapter IV Nature of Business and Other Disclosures Section 1: Nature of business

-Description of the business: An Enterprise shall describe the nature of its business in accordance with the following regulations:

-1. Major business matters: Any matters having had a material effect on business within the preceding five years shall be set forth, including acquisition of or merger with other companies, splits, changes in managerial authority (equity) of 10 percent or more, transfer of business, reinvestment in affiliated enterprises, reorganization, purchase or disposition of major assets, methods of operation (including marketing systems), or major changes in the types of business in which the enterprise engages.
+Description of the business: A Non-life Enterprise shall describe the nature of its business in accordance with the following regulations: 1.
+Major business matters: Any matters having had a material effect on business within the preceding five years shall be set forth, including acquisition of or merger with other companies, splits, changes in managerial authority (equity) of 10 percent or more, transfer of business, reinvestment in affiliated enterprises, reorganization, purchase or disposition of major assets, methods of operation (including marketing systems), or major changes in the types of business in which the enterprise engages.

-- 2. Information on environmental protection expenditures (Form 8): - (1) Total amounts of losses (including damages) and fines for environmental pollution for the two preceding years and an explanation of any measures (including corrective measures) and possible future expenditures (including an estimate of losses, fines, and damages resulting from any failure to adopt responsive measures, or an explanation of why a reasonable estimate cannot be provided). - (2) An explanation of current pollution conditions and the effects of rectification on the profits, competitive position, and capital expenditures of the Enterprise, as well as major environment-related capital expenditures projected for the coming three years. - (3) Actual losses possible, possible expenditures, and future measures in response to pollution of the Enterprise's assets. - 3.
-Remuneration and related information for the directors, supervisors, general manager, and deputy general manager (Form 9). - (1) Salaries and transportation allowances for each director and supervisor for the preceding fiscal year; Remuneration shall be disclosed for each respective position for directors concurrently serving in managerial positions. - (2) The total amount of compensation, awards, special allowances and bonuses paid to the general manager and assistant general manager for the preceding fiscal year. - (3) For any remuneration for the directors, supervisors, general manger, or deputygeneral manager in addition to that listed in the preceding two paragraphs, such as provision of a car, housing, or other exclusively personal expenditures, the following information shall be disclosed: name, position, nature and cost of the property/asset provided, the actual or imputed fair market rental value, and any other payments. - (4) When an Enterprise's director, general manager, or manager responsible for finance or accounting has held a position at a firm belonging to a certifying Chartered public Accountant (CPA) or any affiliated enterprise within the preceding year, their name, job title, and the period during which they held such a position shall be disclosed.
+2. Information on environmental protection expenditures (Form 8):

+(1) Total amount of losses (including damages) and fines for environmental pollution for the two preceding years and an explanation of any measures (including corrective measures) and possible future expenditures (including an estimate of losses, fines, and damages resulting from any failure to adopt responsive measures, or an explanation of why a reasonable estimate cannot be provided).

+(2) An explanation of current pollution conditions and the effects of rectification on the profits, competitive position, and capital expenditures of the Non-life Enterprise, as well as major environment-related capital expenditures projected for the coming three years.

+(3) Actual losses that may be incurred and possible future expenditures for rectification in response to pollution of the Non-life Enterprise's assets, and future measures to be taken in response.

+3. Remuneration and related information for the directors, supervisors, general manager, and deputy general manager (Form 9).

+(1) Salaries and transportation allowances for each director and supervisor for the preceding fiscal year Remuneration shall be disclosed for each respective position for directors concurrently serving in managerial positions.

+(2) The total amount of salary, awards, special allowances and bonuses paid to the general manager and assistant general manager for the preceding fiscal year.

+(3) For any remuneration for the directors, supervisors, general manger, or deputy general manager in addition to that listed in the preceding two paragraphs, such as provision of a car, housing, or other exclusively personal expenditures, the following information shall be disclosed: name, position, nature and cost of the property/asset provided, the actual or imputed fair market rental value, and any other payments.